Comments on India FSSAI health claims regulations

 promote the absence or presence of a single nutrient if the food contains

-other nutrients known to worsen the risk of the disease. |
+other nutrients known to worsen the risk of the disease. | While strong recommendation is to

 prohibit trans fat-free claims entirely, at a minimum such claims should only